AviatrixSystems/Docs/HowTos/aws_transit_gateway_orchestrator.rst

 By deploying multiple Aviatrix Transit Gateways, you can build a full mesh cloud backbone.

- - Connect Azure transit network with the AWS transit network.
+ - **Azure** Connect Azure transit network with the AWS transit network.
- - Connect GCP transit network with the AWS transit network.
+ - **GCP** Connect GCP transit network with the AWS transit network.

 |cloud_backbone|